Facebook

 Kent Ove Hvass lives and works in Skovde in central Sweden.
 For many years he has worked in education, however his main passion is for the birds that reside on and around Lake Hornborga, where he spents much of his time studying owls, woodpeckers and the annual migration of cranes.

-Simon MacLaughlin lives near Inverness in the Scottish Highlands and is currently a warden for the RSPB.
+Simon MacLaughlin lives near Inverness in the Scottish Highlands and is currently a warden for the RSPB in the Western Isles.
 He has worked in conservation for many years and has a vast knowledge of forestry and the wildlife than occurs within it.
 Simon has a passion for birds and is exceptionally good with people, conveying his enthusiasm for wildlife.
 He is a welcome addition to the Birdwatching Breaks team.

 Kiwako Minami lives in Sapporo on Hokkaido, the most northerly of the main Japanese islands.
 Kiwa, as she is fondly known, is just starting out on her birding career.
 Among her many strengths are her outstanding understanding of the English language and the humour associated with it.
 Kiwa is an essential part of our Japan tours, making sure that everything runs to perfection and ensuring guests gain a fascinating insight into Japanese life.